square/go-jose/README.md

 All new feature development takes place on the `master` branch, which we are preparing to release as version 3 soon.
 Version 2 will continue to receive critical bug and security fixes.
 Note that starting with version 3 we are using Go modules for versioning instead of `gopkg.in` as before.
+Version 3 also will require Go version 1.13 or higher.

 Version 1 (on the `v1` branch) is frozen and not supported anymore.